 Identify a problem in the world of science or engineering that can be solved by looking at the world anew.
 Describe your solution.

-Consisting of full-tuition, room, board, fees, books, and elective summer experiences that provide complementary life-shaping practical knowledge, the Milton A. and Roslyn Z. Wolf Scholarship is a four-year scholarship awarded based first upon character or a student's demonstrated potential to be a leader and "make a difference in the world" and secondly upon their academic performance, intellect and accomplishments.
+Consisting of the amount of tuition, room, board, fees, books, and elective summer experiences that provide complementary life-shaping practical knowledge, the Milton A. and Roslyn Z. Wolf Scholarship is a four-year scholarship awarded based first upon character or a student's demonstrated potential to be a leader and "make a difference in the world" and secondly upon their academic performance, intellect and accomplishments.
 Finalists will be invited to a required on-campus competition in March to determine the winners.

 Eligibility: All first-year applicants